GiovanniCarpentier/GiovanniCarpentier.github.io/src/pages/about.md

 heroImage: "/placeholder-about.jpg"
 ---

-# About Me!
+# 👨‍💼 About Me!
-My name is Giovanni Carpentier, I am 21 years-old and I live in Belgium.
-I've always had a great passion for IT and cybersecurity.
-Ever since I was a child, I knew I wanted to pursue a career in informatics.
-That's why I decided to follow my passion and enrolled in the bachelor's degree of Applied computer science with a minor in cybersecurity.
+Hi there!
+My name is Giovanni Carpentier.
+I'm a 21-year-old from Belgium with a passion for IT and cybersecurity.
+I've been interested in these fields since I was a child, and I'm currently pursuing a bachelor's degree in Applied Computer Science with a minor in Cybersecurity.

-## Contact
+## 📧 Contact
-If you are interested in working with me you can contact me on LinkedIn or email: giovannicarpentier@outlook.com
+If you're interested in working with me, please don't hesitate to reach out via LinkedIn or email: giovannicarpentier@outlook.com

-# Other Information
+# 📝 Other Information
-Below you can find a list of all important information about me!

-## Education
+## 🎓 Education
 - 2020 - present // Howest in Bruges - **Applied Computer Science**
 - 2014 - 2020 // Sint-Jozef Sint-Pieter in Blankenberge - **IT and Networks**

-## Technical Skills
+## 💻 Technical Skills
-### Development
+### 🖥️ Development
 - JS, HTML, CSS (Intermediate)
 - Astro / React (Basic)
 - Java (Intermediate)